Energy-Efficient and Real-Time Sensing for Federated Continual Learning via Sample-Driven Control: Inductive generalization gap

 Applying~\eqref{Eq:hkstar} to~\eqref{Eq:G2hkstar}, we can obtain

 Applying~\eqref{Eq:2hkstar} to~\eqref{Eq:TildeF}, we can receive

 From~\eqref{E:B1}, the following relationship is received:

-In order to streamline the training process for local clients, we employ several techniques to enhance efficiency and performance.
-These include early stopping \cite{1996-DL-WhenEarlyStopping} for termination of training, small batch gradient descent \cite{2020-FL-MiniBatchSGD} for improved optimization, and the utilization of dropout \cite{2013-DL-UnderstandingDropout} to regularize the AI model.
+To streamline the training process for local clients, we employ several techniques to enhance efficiency and performance.
+These include early stopping for termination of training, small batch gradient descent for improved optimization, and dropout to regularize the AI model.
 By implementing these strategies, we can achieve a more stable convergence of the local gradient training, resulting in reduced fluctuations and enhanced generalization.
-Consequently, the trained model satisfies the following condition:
+Consequently, we have: